 We live in a society that is increasingly concerned about ownership.
-We have a proclivity to assume ownership over things we find in our grasp.
-David Grabbe considers this principle in relation to the Sabbath.
-Who owns it—and how does the answer to this question affect our keeping of it?
+Yet who owns the Sabbath?
+How does the answer to this question affect our keeping of it?

-Most are not aware that in the Gospels, questions about the Sabbath center on how to keep it, not whether it should be kept.
-John Ritenbaugh explains how Jesus approached the Sabbath as an example to us.
+In the Gospels, questions about the Sabbath center on how to keep it, not whether it should be kept.
+The way Jesus approached the Sabbath gives us an example.